-Donald Trump’s Campaign Accused Of Using ‘Secretive Shell Company’ To Illegally Hide Spending
+Donald Trump's Campaign Accused Of Using 'Secretive Shell Company' To Illegally Hide Spending

 The shell company previously has received scrutiny for its secrecy and links to Trump's coalition.
 As reported by OpenSecrets, American Made Media Consultants was created by Trump aides and acted as a "clearing house for its spending."

-Per Vanity Fair, Kushner approved the creation of the company in April 2018.
-Afterward, Lara Trump was named president, and Mike Pence’s nephew John Pence was named as vice president.

-Brendan Fischer, the director of federal reform at the Campaign Legal Center, told OpsnSecrets that the Trump team’s FEC reports do not provide a full picture of the individuals paid by the group — including how many people involved in the January 6 riots were funded by the former U.S. leader’s coalition.
+Brendan Fischer, the director of federal reform at the Campaign Legal Center, told OpenSecrets that the Trump team's FEC reports do not provide a full picture of the individuals paid by the group — including how many people involved in the January 6 riots were funded by the former U.S. leader's coalition.

-“Using FEC reports to identify Trump campaign aides involved in the January 6 riot has its limits, because we don’t fully know who the campaign was paying.”

-OpeSecrets noted that campaign finance law imposes few restrictions on how much information must be disclosed on payments to secretive shell companies and firms.
-Nevertheless, the Campaign Legal Center is accusing the former president’s team of illegally concealing its spending in the recent complaint filed with the FEC.
+"Using FEC reports to identify Trump campaign aides involved in the January 6 riot has its limits, because we don't fully know who the campaign was paying."OpenSecrets noted campaign finance law imposes few restrictions on how much information must be disclosed on payments to secretive shell companies and firms.
+Nevertheless, the Campaign Legal Center is accusing the former president's team of illegally concealing its spending in the recent complaint filed with the FEC.

 As The Inquisitr reported, law professor and political columnist Seth Abramson previously pointed to Kushner's alleged use of the company to pay members of the Trump family using funds raised for his presidential bid.
 According to Abramson, the purported scheme is the largest case of political wire fraud ever.

-Still, Abramson predicted at the time that Kushner would not likely face federal charges due to a likely pardon from Trump.
-Although the real estate mogul did not publicly issue Kushner a pardon, disbarred lawyer Michael Cohen predicted that he issued him one behind-the-scenes.
+Still, Abramson predicted at the time that Kushner would not face federal charges due to a likely pardon from Trump.
+Although he did not publicly issue Kushner a pardon, disbarred lawyer Michael Cohen postulated that Trump issued his son-in-law one behind the scenes.